buildpacks/docs/content/docs/_index.md

 ### Tutorials

-* [An App’s Brief Journey from Source to Image](/docs/app-journey/) - An easy-to-follow introduction to Cloud Native Buildpacks using `pack`.
+* [An App’s Brief Journey from Source to Image](/docs/app-journey/) - An easy-to-follow introduction to Cloud Native Buildpacks using `pack`, a command line tool for Cloud Native Buildpacks.
 * [Creating a Cloud Native Buildpack](/docs/buildpack-author-guide/create-buildpack) - Tutorial walking through the creation of a simple Ruby buildpack.

 ### [Concepts](/docs/concepts)